 Homestays with a local family are included in the program cost.
 Students may also choose to live in a hotel or guest house for an additional cost.
 Consult the education abroad adviser for this program for housing related questions.

 Independent housing is not permitted on this program.
 There will be no exceptions.

 Meals are provided by the family when students live at a homestay.
 If students stay for two weeks and are in a hotel, breakfasts are always provided and other meals will vary.

 The cost of a program is based on Penn State tuition rates and partner institution fees.
 Due to the variety of locations and partner institutions, costs will vary depending on the program.
 Education Abroad works closely with our partners to ensure the most accurate cost estimates, however, fees can change quickly and without prior notice.
 Consult the cost sheets for your chosen program often and if you have any questions please contact your Education Abroad Adviser.

-The Education Abroad Office awards a number of grants and scholarships to students who participate in an education abroad program through Global Programs.
+The Education Abroad Office awards a number of grants and scholarships to students who participate in an education abroad program through Penn State Global.
 The application for the scholarships awarded through the Education Abroad Office is included with your program application.
 Eligibility is based on academic merit and/or financial need.
 You must have a current FAFSA on file to be awarded.
 There are additional scholarship opportunities through our partner universities, Penn State Academic Departments, and other sources.
 To view a full list of scholarships, eligibility requirements, and deadlines visit Funding Study Abroad.Student Aid

 Penn State students who plan to study on a Penn State approved program can use most forms of financial aid towards the cost of the program.
 Exceptions include work-study awards and some athletic scholarships.
 If you have specific questions regarding your aid awards, contact the Penn State Office of Student Aid.